 No. In some cases, this is the fair thing to do.
 For example if you have no children and both of you earn similar amounts, or where there is a lot of money to go round, then a half share will be enough to cover each of your needs.

 However, in other cases you may not have enough assets to meet your and your ex’s needs.
 For example, if one of you looks after the children and cannot work full-time, that person may have greater needs than the other and be less able to meet them alone.
 In these situations, a judge is unlikely just to divide everything 50/50.
 The judge will focus on meeting each of your needs, giving priority to any children under the age of 18.
 As a result, one of you may get more than half of the assets to make sure that his or her needs and the needs of the children are met.

 If your case goes to court, the first thing a judge does is to review your assets, debts and income to see how much there is to share out.
 This should be your first step too.
 You both need to be honest about what you own and what income you have.

-In cases that go to court, there is a special form (Form E) that you each complete to provide the other with full information about your income and assets (the law calls this ‘disclosure’).
+In cases that go to court, there is a special form (Form E) that you each complete to provide the other with full information about all your income and assets (the law calls this ‘disclosure’).
+This includes disclosing information about assets you may think of as being just ‘yours’.
+You may want to add a comment explaining where a particular asset came from.
 This form is also useful for couples who have no intention of going to court.
 It will help you make sure that you provide each other with all the necessary information.